metallb/metallb/website/content/release-notes/_index.md

   `all`, `debug`, `info`, `warn`, `error` or `none` to filter produced logs by level.
   The default value is set to `info` on both helm charts and k8s manifests.

+- MetalLB previously required the speaker to run on the same node as a pod backing a LoadBalancer, even when the ExternalTrafficPolicy was set to cluster.
+You may now run the MetalLB speaker on a subset of nodes, and the LoadBalancer will work for the cluster policy, regardless of where the endpoints are located.

 Changes in behavior:

 - With the newly introduced leveled logging support, the default value for the